shengzeang/sgl-doc/docs/get_started/quick_start/quick_start.rst

 Quick Start
 ###################

-In this short tutorial, we will go through the basic use of SGL.
+In this short tutorial, we will qucikly go through the basic and advanced usage of SGL.
 The tutorial is composed of following parts:

 .. contents::
     :local: